 On the downside, though, the training required to become qualified can be long and rigorous.
 In the US, for instance, you need to complete a three-year bachelor’s degree followed by four years of dental school, while in the UK, you will spend at least five years studying.
 It helps, therefore, if you’re at a college or university that excels in dentistry and which can make the whole process more bearable.

 In order to help you find one, we’ve compiled the most recent data from Quacquarelli Symonds (QS), Times Higher Education (THE) and the Academic Rankings of World Universities (ARWU) and averaged their scores out accordingly.

-These are the 10 best dental schools in the world in 2019.
+These are the 10 best dental schools in the world.

 Location: Leuven, Belgium